milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 Information We Receive Automatically

 Because of how browsers work, we receive some information automatically when you visit the Wikimedia Sites.
+This includes when you use an online tool on a third-party site that loads information coming from the Wikimedia Sites.
 This information includes the type of device you are using (possibly including unique device identification numbers, for some beta versions of our mobile applications), the type and version of your browser, your browser's language preference, the type and version of your device's operating system, in some cases the name of your internet service provider or mobile carrier, the website that referred you to the Wikimedia Sites, which pages you request and visit, and the date and time of each request you make to the Wikimedia Sites.

 Put simply, we use this information to enhance your experience with Wikimedia Sites.
 For example, we use this information to administer the sites, provide greater security, and fight vandalism; optimize mobile applications, customize content and set language preferences, test features to see what works, and improve performance; understand how users interact with the Wikimedia Sites, track and study use of various features, gain understanding about the demographics of the different Wikimedia Sites, and analyze trends.